quorten/quorten-blog1/_posts/2020-12-16-uefi-centos8.md

 this partition reasonably close to the beginning of the disk or else it will not work.
 For this reason, it is easiest to use `parted` to create the partition before you install CentOS, and simply instruct the CentOS installer to leave that partition be.
-When the GRUB bootloader is installed, `grub2-install` will automatically identify and initialize that partition with boot code to support legacy BIOS boot.
-Here's an example command line:

 ```
 parted /dev/sda mkpart bios-boot fat32 1MB 2MB